godotengine/godot-website/collections/_download_3/macos.md

   </ul>

   <p>
-    Since Godot 3.3, Godot is code-signed and notarized for macOS.
-This means it should run out of the box even if Gatekeeper is enabled on the system (which is the default).
+    Since Godot 3.3, Godot is code-signed and notarized for macOS by <em>Prehensile Tales B.V.</em>.
+    <br>This means it should run out of the box even if Gatekeeper is enabled on the system (which is the default).
   </p>

   <p>